HYF-Class21/agile-development-group1-hyf-redesign/planning/backlog.md

   of HYF core members on `about` page._
   > FAQ page
-- As a potential student/volunteer/partner, I want to know find the answers of some common questions.
+- As a potential student/volunteer/partner, I want to know find the answers of some common questions.\_
   - _There is a blocks of answers of some common questions about student/volunteer/partner on `about` page._
-- As a potential student/volunteer/partner, I want to be able to search for a certain common question. - _There is a search bar on `about` page._
+- As a potential student/volunteer/partner, I want to be able to search for acertain common question._-\_There is a search bar on `about` page._
   > Support us page
 - As a potential partner, I want to why should I support HYF and what are the advantages.\_